kristjank/ark-presentation-ots-2018/PITCHME.md

   - Bitcoin birth
 - Thru the phase of disillusionment
 - Experimental solutions @fa[arrow-circle-right] Complete solutions
----?layout: top-right
+---

 ### @fa[history] Looking back...
-:Most projects will fail, but the open-source nature of the ecosystem means learnings and code will be available toall.
+>Most projects will fail, but the open-source nature of the ecosystem means learnings and code will be available toall.
 We can learn and build faster than ever.
+---

+### @fa[history]@fa[history]@fa[history] Looking even more back...
+- Fat protocols aren’t new
+- 1999, we saw an explosion of p2p file sharing technology
+  - Gnutella (the protocol behind Limewire),
+  - FastTrack (Kazaa),
+  - eDonkey, and  eMule,
+  - BitTorrent
 ---

 ### ONE YEAR HAS PASSED
 - kaj sem bral lani
 - lanski slajdi